-The Department of Fine Art offers major awards to students who show excellence in their studio practice and academic research.
-The Zahoor-ul-Akhlaq Drawing Portfolio Award, instituted in the name of the celebrated artist, is presented to the student who has excelled in Drawing during the final year.
-The Abu Shamim Areff Award for Academic Research, set up by the Foundation of Museum of Modern Art (FOMMA), and instituted after the eminent bureaucrat and former member of the IVS Executive Committee, is awarded to the student who excels in academic research.
-The Sher Asfandyar Khan Scholarship Fund consists of four awards presented to students demonstrating academic excellence and/or deserving financial assistance in the final semester.
+The Department of Fine Art offers major awards to students who show excellence in their studio academic practice and research.
+The Zahoor-ul-Akhlag Drawing Portfolio Award, instituted in the name of the celebrated artist, is presented to the student who has excelled in drawing during the final year.
+The Abu Shamim Arif Award for Academic Research, set up by the Foundation of Museum of Modern Art (FOMMA), and instituted after the eminent bureaucrat and former member of the IVS Executive Committee, is awarded to the student who excels in academic research.
+The Sher Asfandyar Khan Scholarship Fund consists of two awards presented to students demonstrating academic excellence and/or deserving financial assistance in the final semester.
+The Jalaluddin Ahmed Award is presented to a graduating student with the highest CGPA in the program

-The Department of Fine Art works in close collaboration with the Vasl Artists' Association, the Goethe Institut, Karachi, the Consulate General of Italy, Karachi, U.S Consulate General, Karachi, the German Consulate General, Karachi, and the Karachi Biennale Trust.
+The Department of Fine Art works in close collaboration with the Vasl Artists' Association, the Goethe Institute, the Italian Consulate, the American Consulate, the German Consulate, The British Council and the Karachi Biennale Trust.

 THIRD SEMESTER

 Course Code Course Title Credit Hours

-FA307 Art & Society 1 3
+FA3111 Studio 1: (Sculpture, Miniature Painting, Oil Painting) 6

-FA334 Drawing Methodologies I 3
+FA307 Art and Society 1 3

-FA356 Studio 1 (Sculpture / Miniature/New Media Art/ Computer Graphics) 6
+FA394 Drawing Methodologies I 3

-LA354 Histories of Art, Design and Architecture III 3
+LA3136 Visual and Material Cultures II 3

 LA308 Islamic and Pakistan Studies 3

 Total Credits 18

 FOURTH SEMESTER

 Course Code Course Title Credit Hours

-FA435 Drawing Methodologies II 3
+FA4112 Studio 2: (Printmaking, New Media, 3D matter) 6

-FA407 Art and Society II 3
+FA494 Drawing Methodologies II 3

-FA460 Studio 2 (Ceramic / Printmaking / Painting) 6
+FA407 Art & Society II 3

 FA478 Computer Graphics 3

-LA Art History/ Visual Culture Elective 3
+LAXXX Liberal Arts Elective 3

 Total Credits 18